 The Costume Designs for this movie are a ton of fun.
 And that's, more than probably, the best way to describe them.
 From Johansson's Esther William's-like mermaid costume to the lavish costumes of Fiennes' George Cukor-like film.
 All of them are exuberant, colorful and fun.

-The designs seem to take a very tongue-and-cheek approach, particularly, to recreating the ridiculously short skirts and absurdly cheap costumes worn in the classic Peplums of the late 1950's.
+The designs seem to take a very tongue-in-cheek approach, particularly, to recreating the ridiculously short skirts and absurdly cheap costumes worn in the classic Peplums of the late 1950s.
 Which brings us way too much joy in its ridiculousness.

-If you love classic Hollywood films and the glamour of the 50's, be sure to check out Hail, Caesar!.
-Fun movie, fun costumes... what else could we ask for?
+If you love classic Hollywood films and the glamour of the '50s, be sure to check out Hail, Caesar!.
+Fun movie, fun costumes... what else could you ask for?

 V- GROOVY 70'S: The Nice Guys designs by Kym Barrett